CactiLab/BYOTee-Build-Your-Own-TEEs/app2/README.md

  * `vivado-boards/` - Contains Vivado libraries for the board
  * `MB_files/` - Contains testing Microblaze files.
 These are example files for testing purpose.

- ## Embench-IoT evaluation
- * We did not follow their tool chain to evaluate on microblaze.
-We just copied their source code and to a BYOT developed app, and measure the execution time with AXI Timer IP.
-Benchmark application source code modifications can be found in: ``../Embench-IoT``.
-Copy the source cdoe from this directory for the applicatioin you want to evaluate and put source code in ``./mb/BYOT_Runtime`` folder.
-Call the **benchmark()** function from the main function between the timer start and stop